geekprojects/ufc/README.md

 ### X-Plane 12
 (And probably 11, but I haven't tested it)

-You can connect to X-Plane as a separate process using ufctool but I will also work on a plugin.
+You can connect to X-Plane as a separate process using ufctool or using the plugin.

 Aircraft:
   * All aircraft using the default data refs and commands